JonasGroeger/jetbrains-ppa/README.md

 ## I want another package

-If you want a package for another Jetbrains product please [create a GitHub issue](https://github.com/JonasGroeger/jetbrains-ppa/issues/new).
+If you want a package for another JetBrains product please [create a GitHub issue](https://github.com/JonasGroeger/jetbrains-ppa/issues/new).
+Ideally, also provide a Pull Request.

 ## Why not use the [official snap packages](https://snapcraft.io/search?q=jetbrains)?